 Sometimes, small chips or cracks in your teeth are only a cosmetic issue.
 If a small piece of your tooth breaks off and you don’t feel any pain, you probably don’t need restorative treatment.

-However, you should contact us if a large part of your tooth breaks off, you’re missing teeth, you’re in pain, or notice serious damage.
+However, you should contact us if a large part of your tooth breaks off, you’re missing teeth, in pain, or notice serious damage.
 It’s always better to be safe.
 If you’re unsure, make an appointment with our office to get checked out.

 How do I care for my dental restoration?